Trinity Episcopal Church, Houston

 Please do not hesitate to call with any questions you may have.
 We will do our very best to answer your questions and to make your wedding day a joyous beginning for your marriage!

-This will confirm that you meet the qualifications and intend to be married at Trinity.
+Now that you have read the above wedding customary, please fill out the form above to begin the inquiry.
 If you have any questions before signing and agreeing to what you have just read, please call us and we will try to answer your questions.